Join the Team

 CRG coaches and evaluators will review the results of all skaters who completed the assessment and place them in one of three groups within CRG:

-- ’Nati Lites: For skaters who pass most minimum skills. ’Nati Lites will attend one designated, combined ’Nati Lites/WFTDA team practice per week on skates and may also attend additional WFTDA team practices off-skates.
+’Nati Lites: For skaters who are proficient in most skills in our assessment. ’Nati Lites will attend one designated, combined ’Nati Lites/WFTDA team practice per week on skates and may also attend additional WFTDA team practices off-skates.
+At ’Nati Lites practices, skaters will continue learning how the game works, the essentials of skating movement and risk mitigation as they start to put it all into the context of roller derby play.

-- Developmental Team: For skaters who did not pass most minimum skills.
-These skaters may attend Monday Night Derby classes at the Skatin’ Place to work on improving their basic skating and derby skills.
+Developmental Team: For skaters who need continued development of most skills in our assessment.
+These skaters may attend Monday Night Derby classes at The Place, where we will introduce participants to skating, rules, safety and gameplay.
 They may also attend WFTDA team practices as off-skates observers or volunteers.

-No matter which team you’re placed on, you’ll be considered a full member of the Cincinnati Rollergirls and enjoy all the rights and responsibilities of being a CRG skater — including your own derby name and number!
+No matter which group you’re placed in, you’ll be considered a full member of the Cincinnati Rollergirls and enjoy all the rights and responsibilities of being a CRG skater — including your own derby name and number!

 Depending on your skill level, it likely will take a lot of practice before you’ll be eligible to make a roster and skate in a public game.
 Some of our skaters have made their first roster after a few months; others have had to practice for a year or more.
 Roller derby is a complex and physically demanding game that requires a high level of skill and a thorough knowledge of rules and strategy.
 But we’ll make sure you get the training you need to get you ready for that day!